 Clear aligners are not for everyone

 The first step of the process is to find out whether you are a candidate for clear aligners.
-At your consultation appointment, your dentist will complete an exam, which includes taking digital x-rays, photos of your teeth, dental impressions, and a bite registration (to find out how your upper and lower teeth fit together).
+At your consultation appointment, your orthodontist will complete an exam, which includes taking digital x-rays, photos of your teeth, dental impressions, and a bite registration (to find out how your upper and lower teeth fit together).

 This process is key to finding out whether your issue can successfully be treated with clear aligners.